 Nuts and seeds

 Dark leafy greens including spinach and chard

-Another consideration is to get enough calcium, needed for bone health.
+Another consideration is to get enough calcium and vitamin D needed for bone health.

 GF foods rich in calcium:

 Calcium fortified orange juice